pingidentity/pingidentity-devops-getting-started/docs/deploy.md

 ## Procedures

-To deploy one of our solutions as a standalone (single solution) Docker container:
+To deploy one of our solutions as a standalone Docker container:

   1. Go to the `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter: